mdavids/rfc/README.md

 `TXT _for-sale.testdns.nl`

-(does not work at the demo above, because the demo uses an early, deprecated method)
+(may not work at the demo above, because the demo uses an early, deprecated method)

 ## Tools